PGA Show 2025 deal

 How to Release Instead of Rolling the Wrists

-There is no need to grip the club too hard, but you do want to ensure you have control.
+There is no need to grip the club too hard, but you want to ensure control.

-Make sure your hands are in a neutral position, too strong or too weak of a grip puts you at a disadvantage for the movement you need to make.
+Ensure your hands are in a neutral position; a grip that is too strong or weak puts you at a disadvantage for the movement you need to make.

 Focus on Forearm Rotation